Supernova-Studio/gatsby-documentation-site/README.md

 This starter implements all functionality you might need for your design systems!

 - [x] Full support for all Supernova content blocks, including custom blocks and ability to code your own blocks
-- [x] This includes rendering of design tokens, assets, components, rich text, images, Figma, Storybook, compiling of live code, multimedia content...
-There is a lot!
+- [x] Rendering of design tokens, assets, components, rich text, images + all other elements
 - [x] All design is fully responsive
 - [x] Integration with editor configuration